jhalterman/jhalterman.github.io/_posts/2016-07-31-multi-threaded-testing.md

   throw failure.get();
 ```

 A quick run and yes, the test fails just as it should!
 Now we can go back and add CoundownLatches and try/catch blocks and AtomicReferences to all of our test cases.
 Awesome!
-Actually, not awesome, that sounds like a lot of work.
+Actually, not awesome, that sounds like a lot of boilerplate.

-## Cut the cruft
+## Cut the Cruft

 Ideally what we want is an API that allows us to coordinate waiting, asserting, and resuming execution across threads, so that unit tests can be made to pass or fail as expected regardless of where the assertion failure occurs.
 Luckily, [ConcurrentUnit] provides a lightweight construct that does just this: the [Waiter].
 Let's adapt our message handling test from above one last time and see what ConcurrentUnit's Waiter can do for us: